Hide and Seek (Collins novel)

-Hide and Seek was Wilkie Collins' third published novel.
+Hide and Seek is Wilkie Collins' third published novel, first published on 6 June 1854.
 It is the first of his novels involving the solution of a mystery, the elements of which are clearer to the reader than to the novel's characters.
 Suspense is created from the reader's uncertainty as to which characters will find out the truth, when and how.

-Plot summary
+Synopsis

-The novel has a convoluted plot, in common with many of Collins’ works.
+The novel has a convoluted plot, in common with many of Collins' works.
 It falls into two parts: